kubevirt/kubevirt.github.io/_posts/2019-12-17-KubeVirt_UI_options.md

 - **Cluster Navigation**: Easily change between namespaces or contexts across different clusters.
 Multiple kubeconfig files are also supported.
 - **Plugin System**: Highly extensible plugin system for users to provide additional functionality through gRPC.
 Plugin authors can add components on top of existing views.

-We have installed and found out that:
+We installed it and found out that:

 - Octant provides a very basic dashboard for Kubernetes and it is pretty straightforward to install.
-Then, it can be installed in your laptop or in a remote server.
+It can be installed in your laptop or in a remote server.
 - Regular Kubernetes objects can be seen from the UI.
-Pod logs can be checked as well, however mainly all is in view mode even the YAML description of the objects.
-Therefore as a developer or cluster operator you cannot edit YAML files directly from the UI
+Pod logs can be checked as well.
+However, mostly everything is in view mode, even the YAML description of the objects.
+Therefore, as a developer or cluster operator you cannot edit YAML files directly from the UI
 - Custom resources (CRs) and custom resource definitions (CRDs) are automatically detected and shown in the UI.
-This means that KubeVirt CRs can be consulted from the dashboard.
-However the virtualMachine and virtualMachineInstances cannot be modified from Octant, they can only be deleted.
+This means that KubeVirt CRs can be viewed from the dashboard.
+However, VirtualMachines and VirtualMachineInstances cannot be modified from Octant, they can only be deleted.
 - There is an option to extend the functionality adding [plugins](https://octant.dev/docs/master/plugins/reference/) to the dashboard.
 - No specific options to manage KubeVirt workloads have been found.

 <video autoplay loop muted playsinline src="/assets/2019-12-19-KubeVirt_UI_options/octant.mp4" type="video/mp4" width="1280" height="720"></video>

-With further work and investigation, it could be an option to deploy a specific plugin for enabling remote console or the VNC access to KubeVirt workloads.
+With further work and investigation, it could be an option to develop a specific plugin to enable remote console or VNC access to KubeVirt workloads.

 ## OKD: The Origin Community Distribution of Kubernetes